-- 8.5.1 Support and encourage urban farming and community gardens in suitable locations in Cadboro Bay. - 8.5.2 Explore opportunities to include a small local farm market event and other opportunities that provide access to locally produced food.
-Explore opportunities that provide access to locally produced food, such as local farm events. - 8.5.3 Work with local First Nations in efforts to restore native plants and food sources and increase awareness of local Indigenous food systems.
+- 8.5.1 Support and encourage urban farming and community gardens in suitable locations in Cadboro Bay. - 8.5.2 Explore opportunities that provide access to locally produced food, such as local farm events. - 8.5.3 Work with local First Nations in efforts to restore native plants and food sources and increase awareness of local Indigenous food systems.